EBISPOT/diachron_OLS/README.md

 { "_id" : ObjectId("<objid>"), "changeDate" : ISODate("2015-02-03T00:00:00Z"), "ontologyName" : "edam", "changeName" : "Add Synonym", "changeSubjectUri" : "http://edamontology.org/topic_3374", "changeProperties" : { "synonym" : [ "Drug delivery" ], "predicate1" : [ "synonym" ] } }

+If you want to use the **ontology-changes-api** to retrieve the stored changes in a programmatic way, then you can set it up to point to your mongodb.

 ### Useful info